cmgoffena13/etl-file-loader/README.md

 `./fileloader --help`

 ## Contributing
 See the [contributing](CONTRIBUTING.md) doc on detailed approaches to add to the repo in regards to development.
-This could be implementing more file formats, a different notifier besides slack, another database integration, etc.
+This could be implementing more file formats, another notifier, another database integration, etc.